DavidSouther/aws-doc-sdk-examples/rust_dev_preview/README.md

   [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 - Running this code might result in charges to your AWS account.

-## Examples Layout
+## Examples layout

 ### `examples`

 Examples show how to use the AWS SDK for Rust using single actions and services.
-These are actions with individual binaries, as well as `scenario` binaries which run several actions using a single AWS SDK service.
+These are actions with individual binaries and `scenario` binaries, which run several actions using a single AWS SDK service.

 ### `application`